MovingBlocks/Terasology/docs/Modules.md

 * [Spawning](https://github.com/Terasology/Spawning) - split out from Portals to serve as general utility for anything needing stuff to spawn
 * [StaticCities](https://github.com/Terasology/StaticCities) - variant of Cities that places all cities during world generation without later dynamic growth
 * [StructuralResources](https://github.com/Terasology/StructuralResources) - a set of structural shapes suitable for buildings and such
-* [StructureTemplates](https://github.com/Terasology/StructureTemplates) - a system for placing structures as per some template
+* [StructureTemplates](https://github.com/Terasology/StructureTemplates) - a System for placing structures as per some template
 * [SubstanceMatters](https://github.com/Terasology/SubstanceMatters) - library for the definition and usage of materials in various contexts, such as tools with dynamic looks based on material
 * [Tasks](https://github.com/Terasology/Tasks) - allows for the definition of tasks/quests
 * [ThroughoutTheAges](https://github.com/Terasology/ThroughoutTheAges) - gameplay module for a large content series letting you slowly climb a tech tree to improve your available tools, foods, and so on
-* [TutorialAssetSystem](https://github.com/Terasology/TutorialAssetSystem) - a tutorial module covering our asset system, see also its [wiki](https://github.com/Terasology/TutorialAssetSystem/wiki)
+* [TutorialAssetSystem](https://github.com/Terasology/TutorialAssetSystem) - a tutorial module covering our asset System, see also its [wiki](https://github.com/Terasology/TutorialAssetSystem/wiki)
 * [TutorialDynamicCities](https://github.com/Terasology/TutorialDynamicCities) - GSOC 2016 project tutorial / docs.
 Covers how dynamic cities function.
 [Shared wiki with DynamicCities](https://github.com/Terasology/DynamicCities/wiki)
 * ~~[TutorialGraphicTweaks](https://github.com/Terasology/TutorialGraphicTweaks) - GSOC 2016 project tutorial / docs.
 Contains examples of how to modify rendering from a module~~ (pending some refactoring before final merge of needed changes to the engine)
 * [TutorialNui](https://github.com/Terasology/TutorialNui) - GSOC 2016 project tutorial / docs.
 Includes details both on NUI itself as well as its editor in the [wiki](https://github.com/Terasology/TutorialNui/wiki)